Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 ## FAQ

+> Can I depend on the `Netherlands3D.Core.Runtime` assembly?

+At time of writing, this assembly is within the code of the https://github.com/Amsterdam/Netherlands3D skeleton; meaning that this dependency only works when the package is used within a project that is based on this skeleton.
+This can be a problematic dependency since we are actively working on moving the contents of this skeleton into components.

+Because of the above, it is not recommended for a published package to depend on the `Netherlands3D.Core.Runtime` assembly.

+If code from this assembly is needed, it is recommended to extract this code into another package that you can depend on or duplicate it into your own package until such a package can be made.

+For more information on this, see the question `Can I depend on Assemblies that are not in my own package?`.

+> Can I depend on Assemblies that are not in my own package?

+You sure can!
+As long as these assemblies are in a package that is published in a Unity Package Registry such as OpenUPM, and that you have added that package as a dependency to your `package.json` file.

+If you add an assembly whose package cannot be included in your `package.json` -either because it is not a package or a git-based package- then you will need to add installation instructions in the README.
+Without these instructions, any user of the package will have a missing assembly -and thus errors- without knowing how to fix it.

 > One of the packages does not show up in the Package Manager after publishing

 Have you checked the minimum unity version in the `package.json`?
 If the minimum version is newer than your